Forming a Group

 Our groups must share a commitment to the method of BPSA: authentic outdoor education focused on experiential skills and group adventure; service to the community; and a social environment that is inclusive to all.

-Most groups start small, though you must have two adults register as Rovers and participate in independent background checks.
-One or two adults will act as Group Scoutmasters or GSMs.
+Most groups start small, though you must have two adults register as Rovers and undergo criminal history checks.
+Someone from your group leadership must attend a weekend training before your charter will be accepted.
+One or two adults will act as Group Scoutmasters, or "GSMs."
 The GSM is responsible for all general management of the BPSA Group, from finding and interviewing volunteers to local marketing and implementing the BPSA program.
 The GSM will also coordinate yearly Rover trainings with their Regional Commissioners, and stay connected to the current news and policies of BPSA.

 To start a new group, you must first contact your region’s Commissioner, or send us a message.
 Your Regional Commissioner will give you an idea of the process that goes into chartering a group, what the role of Group Scoutmaster looks like, and talk with you about the best approach for finding people to join within your community.